kima1810/kimmetrics.com/README.md

 # Kimmetrics - Multi-Sport Analytics Platform

 A website with custom NHL data, but with more sports planned in the future.
-For now, there is only a way to view the standings through custom date ranges, but much more content is planned in the future
+For now, there is only a way to view the standings through custom date ranges, but much more content is coming soon!

 ## Tech Stack